KAlvarezCS/BJC_Git_Book/unit-3-lab-5/unit-3-lab-5-page-4.md

       4. To determine the most active users of the app for a given year.

-   3. Which of the following is _**not **_an example of _metadata_?
+   3. Which of the following is _**not **an example of metadata_?

-      1. Data about a digital image describing the size of the image, image resolution, color depht, and when the image was created.
+      1. Data about a digital image describing the size of the image, image resolution, color depth, and when the image was created.

       2. Data about a text document containing information about the length of the document, its author, the date the document was written, and a short summary of the content.